Mental health in Australia: Demographics

-It is estimated that 45% of Australian, roughly 8.6 million, adults will experience a mental disorder within their life.
+It is estimated that 45% of Australian, roughly 8.6 million, adults will experience a mental disorder within their lives.
 Additionally, 3.2 million Australians have had a mental disorder that has lasted for more than 12 months.
 The most prevalent mental disorders were: anxiety disorders, affective disorders and substance use disorders.
-14.4% of Australia’s population suffered from these, more common in females.
-Affective disorders followed with, 6.2% of Australia’s population with an equally distributed gender balance.
+14.4% of Australia’s population suffered from anxiety disorders which were more common in females.
+Affective disorders followed with 6.2% of the population with an equally distributed gender balance.
 Substance use disorders affected 5.1% of the population, with men being significantly higher (7.7% for males and 3.3% for females).
+Other than cannabis, the most prevalent forms of substance use disorder in Australia have been associated with addiction to opioids and amphetamines.
 The Australian Health and Wellbeing Institute reported in 2015 that 14% (560,000) of children and adolescents experienced mental health disorders.